go-go-golems/jesus/README.md

 ## 📄 License

-This project is part of the go-go-mcp experimental suite.
+This project is part of the go-go-golems suite.